EpsilonBrain/LabsProject/tickets/secondTicket.md

 To begin work on this ticket, make sure you have:
 1. Finished getting locally setup.
-2. Finished the onboarding module on Canvas.
+2. Finished the `Onboarding Module` in your course.
 3. Reviewed the [composition document](documents/composition_document.md).
 4. Completed Build Sprint 1.